lm-sys/lm-sys.github.io/blog/2024-08-28-style-control.md

 Our methodology is a first step towards this goal.
 We explicitly model style as an independent variable in our Bradley-Terry regression.
 For example, we added length as a feature—just like each model, the length difference has its _own_ Arena Score!
 By doing this, we expect that the Arena Score of each model will reflect its strength, controlled for the effect of length.

 Please read below for the technical details.
 We also controlled not just for length, but also a few other style features.
+As a first version, we propose controlling
+1. Answer token length
+2. Number of markdown headers
+3. Number of markdown bold elements
+4. Number of markdown lists

+We publicly release our data with vote and style elements and code on [insert google colab link]!
+You can try out experimenting with style control now.
 More improvements to come, and please reach out if you want to help contribute!

 **Background.** To produce the results above, we controlled for the effect of style by adding extra “style features” into our Bradley-Terry regression.
 This is a [standard technique](https://en.wikipedia.org/wiki/Controlling_for_a_variable) in statistics, and has been recently used in LLM evaluations [1](https://arxiv.org/abs/2404.04475).
 The idea is that, by including any confounding variables (e.g. response length) in the regression, we can attribute any increase in strength to the confounder, as opposed to the model.
 Then, the Bradley-Terry coefficient will be more reflective of the model’s intrinsic properties, as opposed to undesirable confounders.
 The definition of a confounder is to some extent up to our interpretation; as our style features, we use the (normalized) difference in response lengths, the number of markdown headers, and the number of lists.

 More formally, consider vectors $X_1, \ldots, X_n \in \mathbb{R}^M$ and $Y_1, \ldots, Y_n \in \{0,1\}$, where $n$ is the number of battles and $M$ is the number of models.